Garrett Hampson Player Props: Marlins vs. Rockies

-Garrett Hampson -- with an on-base percentage of .219 in his past 10 games, 53 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Colorado Rockies, with Austin Gomber on the hill, on May 23 at 8:40 PM ET.
+On Wednesday, Garrett Hampson (.188 on-base percentage in past 10 games, 75 points below season-long percentage) and the Miami Marlins face the Colorado Rockies, whose starting pitcher will be Karl Kauffmann.
+First pitch is at 8:40 PM ET.

 Garrett Hampson Game Info & Props vs. the Rockies